cesar-ilharco/acl-2020/_posts/2021-06-15-call-for-d-i-subsidies.md

 **Caregiving and accessibility subsidies:** We can reimburse caregiving purchases that you need for the conferences.
 You need to provide receipts for your purchases.
 These can be babysitting, transportation costs, or other support required for yourself or your dependents, which would ease your participation.
 If you need any personal or technical assistance to access and navigate the conference due to a disability, we can reimburse you for the cost of it.
 This holds for example if you need assistance in using gather.town due to a visual impairment.
 We acknowledge that accessibility needs are highly individual to each participant, so please feel free to reach out to us with any issues you might face in this regard.

 **Bandwidth and VPN subsidies:** We can reimburse bandwidth or VPN purchases that you need for the conferences.
 You need to provide receipts for your purchases.
-Bandwidth subsidies would be for high-speed internet access costs for the duration of the conference only.
+Bandwidth subsidies would be for high-speed internet access costs for the **duration of the conference only**.
 VPN generally does not cost more than 10 USD per month and could be applied towards participation if you need anonymity to participate completely (for example, for queer folks who might need this for extra security depending on where they live).

 **Selection Criteria:** Applicants for the subsidy program will be evaluated based on the material they submit in their application packages.
 Preference will be given to applicants who are presenting a paper in the main conference, the Student Research Workshop, or any of the workshops associated with ACL-IJCNLP, and who do not have other means of support.